Atrial septal defect: Patent foramen ovale

-PFO is linked to stroke, sleep apnea, migraine with aura, cluster headache, decompression sickness, Raynaud's phenomenon, hyperventilation syndrome, transient global amnesia (TGA), and leftsided carcinoid heartdisease (mitral valve).
-No cause is established for a foramen ovale to remain open instead of closing naturally, but heredity and genetics may play a role.
-In rats research showed a link to the amount of Cryptosporidium infestation and the number of newborn rats that failed to close their foramen ovale [article in Russian].
+PFO is linked to stroke, sleep apnea, migraine with aura, cluster headache, decompression sickness, Raynaud's phenomenon, hyperventilation syndrome, transient global amnesia (TGA), and leftsided carcinoid heart disease (mitral valve).
+No cause is established for a foramen ovale to remain open instead of closing, but heredity and genetics may play a role.
+In rats research showed a link to the amount of Cryptosporidium infestation and the number of newborn rats that failed to close their foramen ovale.
 PFO is not treated in the absence of other symptoms.

 The mechanism by which a PFO may play a role in stroke is called paradoxical embolism.
 In the case of PFO, a blood clot from the venous circulatory system is able to pass from the right atrium directly into the left atrium via the PFO, rather than being filtered by the lungs, and thereupon into systemic circulation toward the brain.
-Also multiple substances -including the prothrombotic agent serotonin- are shunted bypassing the lungs.
+Also multiple substances – including the prothrombotic agent serotonin – are shunted bypassing the lungs.
 PFO is common in patients with an atrial septal aneurysm (ASA), a much rarer condition, which is also linked to cryptogenic (i.e., of unknown cause) stroke.

 PFO is more common in people with cryptogenic stroke than in those with a stroke of known cause.
 While PFO is present in 25% in the general population, the probability of someone having a PFO increases to about 40 to 50% in those who have had a cryptogenic stroke, and more so in those who have a stroke before the age of 55.
 Treatment with anticoagulant and antiplatelet medications in this group appear similar.